Legislative Update: Preparing For IR35

 Fortunately, employers have breathed a sigh of relief as the changes won’t happen until April 2020.
 What’s more, the Chancellor also announced a number of concessions, such as small private sector employers being exempt from these rules.
 This is welcomed to reduce the burden on those employers.
 Over the coming months, there will be further consultation, some new guidance, and the online employment status tool (CEST) will be updated.

 Where does that leave employers today?
-Whilst April 2020 feels a long way off, it is already nearly six months since the Chancellor made his announcement.
-Before we know it, we will be into summer, therefore, it is vitally important that employers start to prepare now – and use this time effectively.
+Whilst April 2020 feels a long way off, it is already nearly a year since the Chancellor made his announcement.
+Before we know it, we will be into the new year, therefore, it is vitally important that employers start to prepare now – and use this time effectively.

 The new rules place some important responsibilities on employers – particularly that the responsibility for applying the off-payroll rules will move from the contractor to the end-client organisation.
 And, where an individual is ‘inside’ the rules, it will be the responsibility of the ‘fee payer’ to make the appropriate deductions as required by HMRC, such as income tax, employer and employee NIC and the apprenticeship levy.